manasi1031/minesweeper/README.md

 I remember playing this game when in the 90’s and the craze that was associated with it.
 Hence I though it was a pretty good idea to bring this classic and nostalgic game alive in my project.

-If you have never played before please see the link to read some information about this. https://en.wikipedia.org/wiki/Minesweeper_(video_game)
+If you have never played before, please see the link to read some information about this. https://en.wikipedia.org/wiki/Minesweeper_(video_game)

 ## [View live website here](https://minesweeper2021.herokuapp.com/)